-Net cash provided by operating activities was \$2.8 million during the three months ended March 31, 2024, as compared to net cash used in operating activities of \$14.0 million during the same period in 2023, resulting in a \$16.8 million decrease in the use of cash year-over-year.
-The change was primarily due to an increase in cash provided by working capital of \$18.2 million partially offset by an increase of \$1.4 million in cash used related to the Company's net loss and non-cash adjustments for the three months ended March 31, 2024 in comparison to the same period in 2023.
-The increase in cash provided by working capital is primarily related to an increase in accounts payable and accrued expenses of \$7.9 million and a decrease in accounts receivable of \$13.2 million, partially offset by a decrease in deferred revenue of \$15.4 million and an increase in contract assets \$3.0 million.
-The changes in contract assets, accounts receivable and deferred revenue were primarily driven by the timing of billable milestones during the three months ended March 31, 2024 compared to the same period in 2023.
-The increase in accounts payable and accrued expenses is primarily a result of timing of payments and invoice receipt.
+Net cash used in operating activities was \$45.1 million during the three months ended March 31, 2025 compared to net cash provided by operating activities of \$2.8 million, resulting in a \$47.8 million increase in the use of cash year-over-year.
+The change was primarily due to an increase in cash used by working capital of \$37.7 million and decrease of \$15.3 million in the effects of non-cash adjustments, partially offset by an decrease of \$5.1 million in cash used related to the Company's net loss for the three months ended March 31, 2025 in comparison to 2024.
+The increase in cash used by working capital is primarily related to a decrease of \$5.5 million, \$8.2 million and \$6.9 million in other liabilities, accounts payable and accrued expenses, and accounts receivable, respectively, compared to an increase of \$0.5 million and \$7.0 million in the same accounts for 2024, respectively.
+The decrease was also due to an increase in contract assets of \$16.8 million compared to an increase of \$3.0 million in contract assets for 2024.
+These decreases were partially offset by a decrease of \$7.6 million in deferred revenue compared to a decrease of \$15.4 million in deferred revenue for 2024.
+The decreases in accounts payable and accrued expenses is primarily a result of timing of payments and invoice receipt and the decrease in other liabilities is primarily related to the payment of a loss contingency related to a litigation matter.
+Please refer to Note K - Commitments and Contingencies of the accompanying notes to the condensed consolidated financial statements for additional information related to litigation matters.
+The changes in contract assets and deferred revenue were primarily driven by the timing of billable milestones during the three months ended March 31, 2025 compared to 2024.
+The decrease in non-cash adjustments is primarily related to a decrease in the fair value of the outstanding private warrants of \$13.6 million during the three months ended March 31, 2025 compared to an increase of \$1.1 million relate